Wallacoloo/serde_osc/Readme.md

 Serialization and deserialization of Open Sound Control 1.0 packets represented using structs/tuples/anything supported by serde.

-Supports the 4 types specified in OSC 1.0: 'f', 'i', 's', 'b' corresponding to `f32`, `i32`, `String` and `Vec<u8>` ("blobs"), respectively.
+Supports the 4 types specified in OSC 1.0: 'f', 'i', 's', 'b' corresponding to `f32`, `i32`, `String` and `Vec<u8>` ("blobs"), respectively, as well as nested OSC bundles.
-Note that blobs must be wrapped in Serde's ByteBuf type Also supports nesting of OSC bundles.
+Note that blobs must be wrapped in Serde's ByteBuf type.

 ## Usage